Healthy Soils Hawaiʻi: Building Better Soil on Agricultural Lands through Soil Health Planning

 1. Purpose: Educate a larger audience on strategies to restore depleted soils.
 Demonstrating the successes and lessons learned in this project will support others’ work on restoring soil health throughout Hawai‘i

-1. Action: Host outreach activities and report project findings on a variety of platforms (one-on-one and stakeholder meetings, on-farm workshops, webinar, factsheet, newsletters, social media, and at a conference).
+1. Action: Host outreach activities and report project findings on a variety of platforms (one-on-one and stakeholder meetings, on-farm workshops, webinar, factsheet, newsletters, and social media).

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.